EinBaum/ChroniclesPTR/README.md

 # Chronicles PTR Scripts

 - You need to be a GM
-- You need to be IN THE RAID
+- You need to be in a raid for the raid functions
+- You need to target a player for the single player functions

+## Raid Functions

-Command to kill everyone in the raid:
+    /die                Kill everyone in the raid

-	/die

-Teleport everyone in the raid to you:
+    /tp                 Teleport everyone in the raid to you

-	/tp

-Teleport everyone to you, resurrect and buff:

-	/rev
+    /rev                Teleport, rezz and buff

-Max skills, learn enchanting & engineering:

-	/skills

-Special: Stop current operation:
+    /stop               Stop current raid operation

-	/stop
+    /foreach CMD        Run command for every player in the raid

+## Single Player Functions

+    /skills             Max skills, enchanting, engineering

+    /bags               Gives 4 bags to a player

+    /gear               Gives full gear set to a player

+    /rep                Exalted reputation for relevant factions